TangibleInc/docs/docs/pages/guides/plugin-upgrade.md

 **Prerequisites**: [Git](https://git-scm.com/), [Node](https://nodejs.org/), [Docker](https://docs.docker.com/engine/), [Bash](https://en.wikipedia.org/wiki/Bash_(Unix_shell))-compatible shell - See [Setup](/setup)

-Here are the steps to upgrade an existing plugin with the common setup used by all new plugins.
+Here are the steps to upgrade an existing plugin to the common setup used by all new plugins.

 - Create GitHub repository
 - Basic setup: Copy common files from example plugin